cbartram/nanoleaf-layout/README.md

 ```

 The only property which is required for Nanoleaf to function is the `data` property.
 The data set **must** include a property
-called `positionData` and its values must be an array of layout objects (even if its an empty array that works as well).
+called `positionData` and its values must be an array of layout objects (even if its an empty array).
+The data object
+tells the nanoleaf-layout how the physical nanoleaf is positioned with a set of X,Y Coordinates and Orientation.

+The best way to ensure that your `data` prop is formatted correctly is to make a REST API call to your nanoleaf requesting information
+from it.
+From here you can easily pass the data right into the React Component

+To make a REST call to your nanoleaf send a GET request to `http://YOUR_NANOLEAF_IP/api/v1/YOUR_AUTH_TOKEN/`

 ### Changing Panel Colors